jakobnygren/healthScroll/content/books/book-ii-metals-of-collapse-the-six-entropic-archetypes.md

 ---

 *Book II ends here, but the map continues.
 In Book III, we will step into the panic geometry of cancer — not as biology, not as verdict, but as another way the terrain speaks under pressure.*

+**End of Book II — Metals of Collapse: The Six Entropic Archetypes**